Nynros/InternetSecurity/README.txt

 Topic: Virus-Defender
 ------------------------------
 Windows Defender is good.
-You don't need another virus-scanner like Avira, McAfee, etc if you not running a buisness
+You don't need another virus-scanner like Avira, McAfee, etc if you a private user

 Topic: Backup & Restore Data
 ------------------------------